kkatta11/learning-library/oracle-integration-library/core-competencies/insight/create-a-model/create-a-model.md

 First practice the steps to familiarize yourself with the commands and then do the exercise.

 The Model has Milestone(s), and an Identifier which is mapped to one, or more, of the milestone(s).
-The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console.
+The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visible in the Console.
 ### Model Steps

     A. Open Oracle Insight